harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 This error occurs if using a Monitored Service with an incorrectly configured Change Source.
 To fix this, please ensure that the Change Source has a ServiceId defined properly.

 #### How do I get the index of a looping strategy?
 You can use the `<+strategy.identifierPostFix>` expression to get the index of a strategy.
-More information can be found in the [identifierPostFix expressions](https://developer.harness.io/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism/#identifierpostfix-expressions) documentation
+For more information, go to the [identifierPostFix expressions](https://developer.harness.io/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism/#identifierpostfix-expressions) documentation.

-#### How do I use Maps in Harness Expressions?
+#### How do I use maps in Harness expressions?
-You can convert the Map to JSON and use the `<+json.select()>` function in order to achieve this.
-More information can be found in the [JSON and XML Functors](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/json-and-xml-functors/) documentation
+You can convert map to JSON and use the `<+json.select()>` function to achieve this.
+For more information, go to [JSON and XML Functors](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/json-and-xml-functors/) documentation.

-#### How do I get the action of my Git Trigger in an expression?
+#### How do I get the action of my Git trigger in an expression?
-Git Triggers use Webhooks and where there's a webhook there's usually a payload you can utilize.
-The action used to trigger the Webhook should also be included in the Git Payload so you can reference the action using `<+trigger.payload.action>`.
+Git triggers use webhooks, and webhooks usually have a payload that you can utilize.
+The action used to trigger the webhook should also be included in the Git oayload so that you can reference the action using the `<+trigger.payload.action>` expression.